 There are a lot of technical arguments and sometimes even tense situations during the process of software development, and a programmer should be fair and unbiased in order to be able to analyse his mistakes and see the product through to its final stage.

 Quite often, workers in the capital are hardly able to take any criticism and require a special approach when delivering it.
-Siberians, on the contrary, simply hear out the comments, make conclusions and continue their work.
+Northerners, on the contrary, simply hear out the comments, make conclusions and continue their work.

-Muscovites more often strike the “you don't value me” tone, and quit the job immediately when conflict emerges, or simply remain watching the clock at their workplace for months on end, doing non-work tasks at the office.
+Southerners more often strike the “you don't value me” tone, and quit the job immediately when conflict emerges, or simply remain watching the clock at their workplace for months on end, doing non-work tasks at the office.

 Work ethic

-Siberian programmers and programmers from the capital have differing attitudes when it comes to adhering to an agreement.
+Northern programmers and programmers from the capital have differing attitudes when it comes to adhering to an agreement.
 The former, having signed a contract which says that he is to program or at least attempt to do so, will be the first to come up and say: “I have read the documentation and I am ready to work”.
-For a Siberian an agreement is a confirmation of his responsibilities.
+For a Northerner an agreement is a confirmation of his responsibilities.

 An employment agreement for a Muscovite is the grounds to demand wages.
 When signing a contract he understands that he doesn't have to work until he is compelled to.